 Edlin Guerra-Castro1, Juan Carlos Cajas1, Juan José Cruz-Motta2, Nuno Simoes1 and Maite Mascaro1.

-1Universidad Nacional Autónoma de México, 2Universidad de Puerto Rico
+1Universidad Nacional Autónoma de México, 2Universidad de Puerto Rico-Mayagüez

 Rationale of SSP

 SSP is an R package designed to estimate sample effort in studies of ecological communities using intensive sampling over several sets of simulated data.
 Our procedure is based on the previous definition of MultSE but eludes the double resampling over a unique pilot data set (Anderson and Santana-Garcon 2015).
 The protocol in SSP consists of simulating several extensive data matrices that mimic some of the relevant ecological features of the community of interest using a pilot data set.
 For each simulated data, several sampling efforts are repeatedly executed and MultSE is calculated to each one.
-The mean value, 0.025 and 0.975 quantiles of MultSE for each sampling effort across all simulated data are then estimated and plotted.
+The mean value, and the 0.025 and 0.975 quantiles of MultSE for each sampling effort across all simulated data; are then estimated and plotted.
 The mean values are standardized in relation to the lowest sampling effort (consequently, the worst precision), and an optimal sampling effort can be identified as that in which the increase in sample size do not improve the precision beyond a threshold value (e.g. 3 %).

 SSP includes seven functions: assempar for extrapolation of assemblage parameters using pilot data; simdata for simulation of several data sets based on extrapolated parameters; datquality for evaluation of plausibility of simulated data; sampsd for repeated estimations of MultSE for different sampling designs in simulated data sets; summary_sd for summarizing the behavior of MultSE for each sampling design across all simulated data sets, ioptimum for identification of the optimal sampling effort, and plot_ssp to plot sampling effort vs MultSE.